 Importing RAW (NEF) files into Lightroom will match the Picture Control set in-camera to a Camera Matching Profile.
 For example, the Neutral Picture Control becomes Camera Neutral for the Lightroom Profile.
 Adobe has Camera Matching profiles for each of the eight default Nikon Picture Controls and the 20 creative Picture Controls.

 Choosing a Picture Control in-camera on the Z 9 affects more than just the Profile in Lightroom.
-It also sets a default value for the Texture and Clarity sliders and different values for Sharpening Amount.
+It also sets a default value for the Texture and Clarity sliders and Sharpening Amount.
 Here is an example:

 Auto Picture Control is a special case